Chris Milligan: Career

 Milligan studied at Melbourne's Film & Television Studio International.
 In 2008, Milligan began his acting career in the soap opera Neighbours, playing the character of Kyle Canning.
 In January 2011, it was announced that Milligan would be promoted to regular cast member.
 In 2009, he played a cameo role as a student on the Australian police drama Rush.
 In late 2009, Milligan filmed thirteen episodes on the television series Dead Gorgeous in which he played main character, David.
 He starred as a featured extra in the HBO miniseries The Pacific.

 Milligan made guest appearances in Winners & Losers and Arrow.
 He also played Danny in the feature film Overture.
 Milligan returned to Neighbours for a brief stint in September 2016.
 Three years later, he reprised the role on 2 April 2019.
 Milligan appeared in the American supernatural horror film The Gallows Act II, released on 25 October 2019.

 Personal life

 Milligan is a former Iona College student.
 He is a Liverpool supporter.
+He was previously engaged to actress Jenna Rosenow, after meeting on the set of Neighbours in 2013.